horchi/linux-homectld/README.md

 - on stop the daemon proposes the arrival at the final position as end of the tour (the time the position came within *Tour: Toleranz Ankunft* meters of the final position and stayed there, default 200 m) - for a forgotten stop or a long wait at the reception; *jetzt* is offered as well
-- *Map -> Touren*: list of the recorded tours with start, end, duration, pause, distance and number of points; *Anzeigen* draws the tour on the map (green marker = start, red marker = end), *Umbenennen* and *Löschen* need control rights.
+- *Map -> Touren*: the recorded tours are listed by name in the panel on the left, the selected one shows its details on the right (start, end, duration, pause, distance, odometer, costs, consumption) and the list of its events (time, kind, liters, price, odometer, consumption, note) where events can be changed or deleted (control rights); *Karte* draws the tour on the map (green marker = start, red marker = end) with the events as icons, their popup shows the details and offers the same actions; the pencil button changes name, odometer readings and a free comment for the whole tour (shown above the details), the trash button deletes the tour (control rights).
 The active tour can be displayed too but not deleted.
+Entering an event never changes the view.
+- *Zentrieren* (button on the map) brings the whole route into view

+<a id="garmin-activities"></a>
 # Garmin Activities

-The tab *Aktivitäten* shows the activities of a Garmin Connect account (e.g. recorded with a Fenix watch), grouped by activity type.
+The tab *Garmin* shows the activities of a Garmin Connect account (e.g. recorded with a Fenix watch), grouped by activity type.
 It is offered when the Garmin login exists (`/etc/homectld/garmin`).

 - installation and the one time login: see `garmin/README.md` (`garmin.py login`, works with and